Hawker College

-Hawker College is a senior secondary college in the Australian Capital Territory.
+Hawker College is a senior secondary college in Hawker, Australian Capital Territory, a suburb of Canberra.
 It caters to students completing their final two years of secondary education, and offers a wide range of curriculum choices.

 Established in 1976, Hawker has a non-selective enrolment policy and caters for students from year 11 through to year 12.

 History

 Hawker College is located on the site of the original Kama Homestead.

 Construction of Hawker College, which was undertaken at a cost of $3.3 million by Jennings Industries Ltd, began in January 1973 and was completed in December 1975.
 The college was formed shortly after the ACT Government developed its own education system—the new system meant that public high schools would only teach from grade 7 to 10, and that grades 11 and 12 would be completed at a separate college.
 Hawker was established and enrolled its first students in 1976 and the school's first Year 12 Certificates were presented in December 1977.